AdamBoley/Project-Beergate/README.md

 ## Delete Review page

-The delete_review page is rendered using the delete_review template and the DeleteReviewView view.
+The delete_review page is rendered using the delete_review template and the DeleteReview view.
 It is a simple template, and allows a user to delete a particular review.
 Rather than having a simple button to do this, I considered that placing the actual delete button inside a modal would be superior, to prevent a review being deleted by accident.
 In this way, a user must actively seek to delete a review.

 Final screenshot of delete review page: